H4-sudo/SimpleJavaCalc/README.md

 # ***Simple Java Calculator***

-Simple Java calculator that gives a user the functionality to use a calculator within the command line interface
+Simple Java calculator that gives a user the functionality to use a calculator within the command line interface.
+To my knowledge, there are no errors.
+However Optimisations can be made.

 ## Made by me.
-**Henrico Swanepoel (CTU Training Solutions)**
+**Henrico Swanepoel for my first formative assessmnet at (CTU Training Solutions)**